lukehawkins2205/Charity-Website-WP-Theme/README.md

 Hi!
 This is a custom wordpress template that I developed for three local charities.
 They needed an online presence but also required a central repository for members to keep up to date with the latest news from their charity.
 The perfect solution for this was to build a website with a CMS attached to it.

 >This repo is not used for the live website.
-I have linked the live website in linktr.ee
+Link to live site: https://twynhamlodge5889.co.uk/

 ## Technologies